As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 When people speak, they use conversational keywords.

-These are different from the keywords that people type into a search engine.
+These are different from the terms that people type into a search engine.

 For example, if someone wants to find a recipe for chocolate chip cookies, they might type “chocolate chip cookie recipe” into a search engine.